-There are times when it is absolutely necessary to be sure that certain objects or surfaces are completely free of pathogenic organisms that could cause infection, illness and disease.
+There are times when it is absolutely necessary to be sure that certain objects or surfaces are completely free of pathogenic organisms that could cause infection, illness, and disease.
 Some obvious examples are within the healthcare sector, where the use of sterile instruments and equipment to avoid hospital-acquired infection is paramount.
-Of course, it is not possible to test each and every instrument for sterility before use and therefore sterilisation and disinfection professionals utilise a simple method of assurance based on susceptibility.
+Of course, it is not possible to test each and every instrument for sterility before use, and therefore sterilization and disinfection professionals utilize a simple method of assurance based on susceptibility.

 The Hierarchy of Susceptibility